shashankmagaji/shashankmagaji/README.md

 - 👋 Hi, I’m @shashankmagaji
-- 👀 I’m interested in ...
+- 👀 I’m interested in learning
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently pursing my degree.

 <!---
 shashankmagaji/shashankmagaji is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.